abalon1210/abalon1210.github.io/index.md

 <span style="font-size:12pt"> I am a post-doc researcher at the University of Adelaide and a member of the Centre for Research on Engineering Software Technology (CREST).
 I got a Ph.D. from the Software Engineering Lab (SELab) at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Doo-Hwan Bae.
 I have a few experiences in leading research projects to analyze the reliability or safety of complex systems, such as platooning vehicles, swarming drones, and edge cloud-based systems.
 In addition, I have wide research experiences ranging from surveying, development, experimental dataset generation, and empirical analysis for complex systems.
 Currently, I concentrate on proposing an effective testing approach for Large-Language Models (LLMs) and applying digital twin-based testing techniques on autonomous and safety-critical systems.

 ### Research Interests
-<span style="font-size:12pt"> Automated testing and debugging of black-boxed, probabilistic, and large-scale AI models, such as Large-Language Models (LLMs), and AI-based complex systems, as System-of-Systems (SoS) and Cyber-Physical Systems (CPS).</span>
+<span style="font-size:12pt"> Automated testing and debugging, Software engineering for LLMs, Software quality assessment and runtime verification, LLM agenting and optimization, Digital twin architecture </span>

 ### Education & Job Experiences
-<span style="font-size:12pt"> 2023 May - Current &ensp;**Post-doc researcher at CREST center, University of Adelaide**, Adelaide, Australia
+<span style="font-size:12pt"> 2023 May - Current &ensp;**Postdoc researcher (Level-A) at CREST center, University of Adelaide**, Adelaide, Australia

 <span style="font-size:12pt"> 2018 Mar - 2023 Feb &ensp;**Korea Advanced Institute of Science and Technology (KAIST)**, Daejeon, Republic of Korea
 <span style="font-size:12pt"> &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Integrated Ph.
 D. course in Software Engineering Lab (SELab), Advisor: Doo-Hwan Bae